Beneficial Nematodes

 Pecan Caterpillars

 It happens every year.
 Pecan tree leaves just are tasty to many different caterpillars, and it is inevitable that your trees will become dinner to one type of caterpillar or another at some time during the year.
 So, which one do you have, and how do you control them?
-Walnut Caterpillars usually appear in the fall in Central Texas.
-They are fairly large, up to an inch or longer, are dark colored with lines down their bodies, but the real give-away is they are very fuzzy or actually hairy!
-They [...]
+Walnut Caterpillars and Yellownecked caterpillars usually appear in the summer and fall in Central Texas.
+There are at least two generations in Texas with the second usually being the largest in numbers.
+They are fairly large, up to an inch [...]

 Citrus Growing in Central Texas